IamKay/100DaysOfCode/README.md

 * Day 74
   > Did some video watching for some JS logic i need for making a image slider (not really a simple one) for a friend.
 It includes touch and gesture support as well so got to carry extra weight of jQuery-UI.
 Sad.
 Other than that, didn;t write any meaningful code.

+* Day 75
+  > Managed to do a lil bit of frontend.
+Also, have to make a couple of widgets in react for someone, so i'll begin those tomorrow.